apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - There is nothing as a pod.
 You can't see any procss mamed pod, but containers actually exesits
 - If any problems hapened during creation of a pod, you can ` $ service kubelet restart`
 - Mostly API-Server is aimed for attacks
+- If we change any manifests in /etc/kubernetes/manifests/ then after editting, there is no need to restart anything.
+Changes are going to be made.
+- Always have a backup from /etc/kubernetes/manifests/

 ## Directories